awsdocs/amazon-vpc-user-guide/doc_source/nat-gateway-troubleshooting.md

 **Cause**
 If a connection that's using a NAT gateway is idle for 350 seconds or more, the connection times out\.

+When a connection times out, a NAT gateway returns an RST packet to any resources behind the NAT gateway that attempt to continue the connection \(it does not send a FIN packet\)\.

 **Solution**
 To prevent the connection from being dropped, you can initiate more traffic over the connection\.
 Alternatively, you can enable TCP keepalive on the instance with a value less than 350 seconds\.